lkolbly/ripstop/README.md

 This is the source code repository for Ripstop, a ⚠️highly experimental⚠️ hardware description language (a more modern alternative for Verilog or VHDL).

-In fact, this language is so experimental right now, that you shouldn't even try using it.
-It's too early even for early adopters.
-Check back in early 2023 - we'll have some cool stuff for you then!
+In fact, this language is so experimental right now, that you should probably only try it if an Authorized Ripstop Representative is holding your hand.
+It's pretty early even for early adopters.
+So, you know, be careful if you try to use it for anything safety-critical.

+Feel free to open issues and/or PRs!

 # Usage